urmas-villem/checker/README.md

 # 15.12.23
 fixed https://github.com/urmas-villem/checker/issues/2
-Also added an indicator to the frontend if the currently used image and the newest image available have a mismatch
+Added an indicator to the frontend if the currently used image and the newest image available have a mismatch
+Added notes.json where notes can be put for every software we are checking
+Added ```fetchEOLDate()``` function for the future if there are some softwares that have specific EOL dates this function will find it and display it in the EOL Date column for the user